Moody Radio

-The network airs a variety of programming directed primarily toward a Christian audience.
-The format features local morning drives, teaching and national talk programming, plus specially selected Christian music.
+The network offers programming for a Christian audience, including local drives, teaching, national talk, and Christian music.

 History

 WMBI, the flagship station of Moody Radio, got its start seemingly by accident.
-A violent storm in October 1925 prevented the talent for WGES scheduled broadcast from performing on the radio.
+A violent storm in October 1925 prevented the talent for WGES's scheduled broadcast from performing that day.
 This opened the door for two cornet-playing Moody Bible Institute students, who happened to be on-site and could fill the time slot.
 Few would have thought this "chance-encounter" would result in a weekly show and less than a year later help to launch WMBI, the first noncommercial educational and religious radio station.
 Despite changing technology, audiences and formats, the station maintained a familiar presence on the air for over eight decades.

-This station was just the beginning of what would come to be known as Moody Radio.
-In 1958, MBI purchased WCRF in Cleveland, Ohio, and shortly thereafter, WDLM in Moline, Illinois.
-These purchases were the catalyst for a network that would grow to include 36 stations in the continental U.S. By the end of the 1960s, the network’s potential audience had increased to 30 million listeners.
+In 1958, MBI expanded into a network when it purchased WCRF in Cleveland, Ohio, and shortly thereafter, WDLM in Moline, Illinois.
+These purchases were the catalyst for a network that would grow to include 36 stations in the continental U.S., primarily in the South and Midwest.
+By the end of the 1960s, the network's potential audience had increased to 30 million listeners.
+In January 1980, WDLM-FM signed on the air as the 11th station operated by Moody Radio.
 In 1982, Moody Radio began a satellite-fed network enabling communications across America.

 In 2019, Moody Radio put three of its AM stations up for sale.
 The company announced that the proceeds from the sale would be put towards furthering the expansion of Moody Radio with added digital and online content in both English and Spanish.